 A Message from Italian Trail Runner Martina Valmassoi

-Trail runner Martina Valmassoi shares what life is now like in her hometown in the Veneto region of Italy due to the COVID-19 pandemic, the country’s major loss of life and health, and government quarantines to try and slow its spread.
+On March 14, Trail runner Martina Valmassoi shared what life is now like in her hometown in the Veneto region of Italy due to the COVID-19 pandemic, the country’s major loss of life and health, and government quarantines to try and slow its spread:

 “More or less, here’s what has happened.
 This time last weekend, I was traveling to a ski-mountaineering race in Trento two hours away.
 At that time, we were talking about the virus and understanding that they have to prevent the spread, but none of us really understood what was going on for real.
 Two days later, I was ‘locked’ inside my house.